Skip to contents

 A string for the name of response strategy followed; defaults to "none".
 The response strategy determines the country-specific response threshold following which the response is activated.
 See response_threshold.

-While the response strategy is active, economic contacts are scaled using the package data object daedalus::closure_data.
+While the response strategy is active, economic contacts are scaled using the package data object daedalus.data::closure_data.

 response_time